onzfonz/comp227/src/content/0/en/part0a.md

 #### Individual Exercises

 Part of your grade for the course will be based on the total number of submitted exercises for the required parts (including exercises marked with an asterisk).
+For all of the exercises, your work will not only come from the solution, but from you showing your work as you move toward your solution.

 **Your grade will not completely come from these exercises**.